fyodor-org-uk/fyodor/random-generators/index.md

 {% endhighlight %}

-Out test's only interested in the age of our car but already some questions spring to mind about the rest of the data on our car:
+Out test's only interested in the age of our car but already some questions spring to mind about the rest of it:

 * if we don't populate name and description will it get persisted/serialized etc OK?
-Are there any rules about valid characters and sizes?
+Do I need to start creating "TestCar1", "TestCar2" etc?
+Are there any rules about valid characters and string sizes?
 * what's the Engine?
 And just what's involved with making an Engine object anyway?
-* I’m not interested in price here but what is it anyway, GBP?
-USD?
+* I’m not interested in price here but what is it, is it always the same currency regardless of manufacturer?
+What if my car doesn't have a price or it's zero?
 How many different code paths can my car end up going down because of different prices?
 * You can imagine how quickly this complexity escalates with real objects in real codebases.

 <small>(And on top of all this we might not even care about the car anyway, we might just need an